 The weights are based on the post-stratification to 12 age groups, sex and the 77 districts.
-The demographic figures for individual quarters correspond to average annual age structure of population for end-of-year 2005 according to demographic projection of quarterly middle states of population in relation to migration and natural increase.
+Demographic figures for each quarter 2007 were forecasted from the definitive demographic data for end-of-year 2006 with assuming a migration and natural increase.

-The LFS data are collected in first visits with face-to-face interviews, with repeated interviews are partly made by telephone (23%).
-In addition, ad hoc module is surveyed during the first visits in all reference quarters of the year since 2006.
+The LFS data are collected in first visits with face-to-face interviews, with repeated interviews are partly made by telephone (21%).
+In the 2nd quarter, when ad hoc module is surveyed, almost all interviews are face-to-face.
 All interviews were conducted by using electronic questionnaires with few exceptions.